toposware/topos-community-fund/README.md

 ---

 ## :sparkles: Introduction
 Welcome to the **Topos Community Fund**, a unique initiative designed to support projects that deliver a positive impact on the Topos ecosystem.
-This program aims not only to provide financial assistance to innovative projects but also to enhance community engagement, visibility, and recognition within the Topos network.
+This program aims not only to provide financial assistance to innovative projects but to as well enhance community engagement, visibility, and recognition within the Topos network.

 ## :dart: Goal
 Our goal is to foster a vibrant and innovative community by empowering project owners through funding, resources, and a platform to showcase their projects.